 Everyone knows that it’s bad form to mix business and personal expenses.
 Categorizing those expenses can be very time-consuming come tax season, especially if you’ve been ignoring them all year.
 But mixing personal and business expenses actually comes with more costs than just tax season headaches.

 Billing personal expenses to your business account (or vice-versa) can lead to incorrect assumptions about the financial health of your business.
 So if you’re struggling to keep them separate even though you know it’s a problem, we are here to help.

 In this post, we detail a few key reasons to separate expenses that many business owners overlook, along with some tips for keeping them separate, and how to know when to open a business account if you don’t already have one.

 At Pilot, we have a team of expert bookkeepers using unique tools to automate the most error-prone aspects of bookkeeping.
-If you want to keep better books, try Pilot risk-free.
+If you want to keep better books, Try Pilot Now.

 Technically, you can use the same account to fund personal and business expenses.
 In a pinch, it could be a fast way to cover an expense.
 And if you are absolutely meticulous about categorizing expenses as business or personal with every single receipt, this system could work for you.